 Javier is expert in zebrafish biology and drug discovery.
 Co-Founder of ZeClinics and ZeCardioTX.
 20 year of research experience.
 7 years supervising research teams.
 VP at Asebio.

-When discussing which should be the first article of this blog, we came up with several topics.
+When discussing which should be the first article of this news, we came up with several topics.
 All of them aimed at reflecting the work we develop at ZeClinics: “How to use zebrafish for this…” or “Why zebrafish is a useful tool for that…”.
 Soon, we realized this collection of articles should start by the primary question (and we don’t mean why we are in the universe): Why do we use zebrafish at ZeClinics?

 For us it is obvious how great zebrafish is for drug and target discovery.
 Nevertheless, it might not be so much for those not familiarized with the model.
 Thus, as it happens with all good stories, we should start at the beginning.